Citation for this page in APA citation style. Close

 Learned Consciousness - for animals whose past experiences guide current choices.
 Conscious, but mostly habitual, reactions are developed through experience, including instruction by parents and peers.

-Predictive Consciousness - The Sequencer in the ERRS system can play back beyond the current situation, allowing the organism to use imagination and foresight to evaluate the future consequences of its choices.
+Predictive Consciousness - The Sequencer in the ERR system can play back beyond the current situation, allowing the organism to use imagination and foresight to evaluate the future consequences of its choices.

 Reflective (Normative) Consciousness– in which conscious deliberation about values influences the choice of behaviors.